skshohagmiah/QuadDB/INSTALLATION.md

-# GoMsg Installation Guide
+# fluxdl Installation Guide

-Complete step-by-step guide to install and run GoMsg with all available SDKs.
+Complete step-by-step guide to install and run fluxdl with all available SDKs.

 ## 📋 Prerequisites